tarun-e/red-hat-ai-examples/README.md

 ![Red Hat AI Examples Logo](assets/RHAI-logo.png)

-# Red Hat AI Examples - check
+# Red Hat AI Examples

 This repository provides example notebooks and flows to help users get started with AI and machine learning on Red Hat platforms.
 It is supported by a library of tools that can be packaged to simplify usage and accelerate development.